talmolab/sleap-core-docs/docs/reference/command-line-interfaces.md

 ## Inference and Tracking

 ### `sleap-track`

+!!! note
+    `sleap-track` is the legacy CLI for training and internally invokes the `sleap-nn` inference workflow. **We recommend using [`sleap-nn track`](https://nn.sleap.ai/latest/inference/#run-inference-with-cli) directly for new projects.** You do **not** need to install the full SLEAP package to use the training CLI—having just `sleap-nn` is sufficient.
+If SLEAP was installed or built with the neural network (nn) dependencies, then `sleap-nn track` would still work.

 `sleap-track` is the command-line interface for running inference using models which have already been trained.
 Use this for running inference on a remote machine such as an HPC cluster or Google Colab notebook.